json420/microfiber/doc/microfiber.rst

     1. Microfiber - it obviously needs to understand *env* so that it can make correctly authenticated requests to CouchDB

-    2. The process entry point - for example, the dmedia DBus service knows it needs a per-user CouchDB, so it will get the appropriate *env* from `desktopcouch`_ or `dc3`_
+    2. The process entry point - for example, the `Dmedia`_ DBus service knows it needs a per-user CouchDB, so it will get the appropriate *env* from `UserCouch`_

 Because of this design, all the code in the middle (which is the vast majority of the code) just needs to take the *env* and pass it to Microfiber, without